OXID-eSales/developer_documentation/update/eshop_from_65_to_7/upgrade-to-7.0.rst

    .. code:: bash

       rm -rf source/tmp/*

 #.
+Activate your new Twig theme (APEX Theme) via:

+    Admin ‣ Extensions ‣ Themes

+to start using OXID eShop with the Twig template engine.

+#.
 If the shop doesn't work, update your code and modules according to the information under :ref:`update/eshop_from_65_to_7/modules:Adjust removed functionality`.